 You’ll need catalyst.
 This is what you mix with the resin to make it harden.
 We also recommend getting the surface curing agent.
 The surface curing agent is pretty self explanatory: it helps to harden the outside of the cast resin jewels.
 We’re told you can do without it, but we always use it.

-And you'll need molds.
+And you’ll need molds.
 We use plastic paint trays for small jewels and we highly recommend buying the half-dome mold from Tap Plastics for big jewels.
 Just make sure the paint trays you buy are made from a thick plastic.

 Lastly, you’ll need a scale to measure out the resin.
 The instructions for mixing the resin will tell you how many drops of catalyst and surface curing agent to add per ounce of resin.
 Eye-balling an ounce is kind of hard which is where the scale comes in.